Saint Cloud 5/2 90

 I believe you are mad said

-Miss Berg Commentary the way you behave –
+Miss Berg the way you behave –

 Miss Steineger began to